snowdog773/snowdog773/README.md

 ### Hi there 👋 and welcome to my Github.
-Please visit my portfolio https://jon.pitans.co.uk
+Please visit my portfolio https://jon.pitans.co.uk and my LinkedIn https://www.linkedin.com/in/jon-pitans/

 <!--
 **snowdog773/snowdog773** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.